huggingface/blog/diffusers-coreml.md

 ## Notes on Performance

-There are 8 different variants per model.
-They are:
+There are several variants per model:

-- "Chunked" vs "unchunked" UNet.
-The chunked version splits the large UNet checkpoint in several files.
-This is only required if you intend to run the models on iPadOS or iOS, but is not necessary for macOS.
 - "Original" attention vs "split_einsum".
-These are two alternative implementations of the critical attention blocks. `split_einsum` was previously introduced by Apple, and is compatible with all the compute units (CPU, GPU and Apple's Neural Engine). `original`, on the other hand, is only compatible with CPU and GPU.
+These are two alternative implementations of the critical attention blocks. `split_einsum` was [previously introduced by Apple](https://machinelearning.apple.com/research/neural-engine-transformers), and is compatible with all the compute units (CPU, GPU and Apple's Neural Engine). `original`, on the other hand, is only compatible with CPU and GPU.
 Nevertheless, `original` can be faster than `split_einsum` on some devices, so do check it out!
 - "ML Packages" vs "Compiled" models.
 The former is suitable for Python inference, while the `compiled` version is required for Swift code.
+The `compiled` models in the Hub split the large UNet model weights in several files for compatibility with iOS and iPadOS devices.
+This corresponds to the [`--chunk-unet` conversion option](https://github.com/apple/ml-stable-diffusion#-converting-models-to-core-ml).

 At the time of this writing, we got best results on my MacBook Pro (M1 Max, 32 GPU cores, 64 GB) using the following combination: